 - Add a note, such as, “Here’s $200 to cover your Wells Fargo card payment!”

 - Set the transaction to private mode.
-Most payment apps automatically defer to a public setting.
+Many payment apps automatically defer to a public setting.
 The recipient probably won’t want the whole world to know they’re in debt.

 How to donate via the credit card company